-Liechtenstein is a member of numerous international organisations such as the United Nations, the WTO, the Council of Europe, the Organisation for Security and Co-operation in Europe (OSCE) and EFTA.
+Liechtenstein is a member of numerous international organisations, such as the United Nations, the World Trade Organization, the Council of Europe, the Organization for Security and Co-operation in Europe and the European Free Trade Association (EFTA).
 By joining the European Economic Area (EEA) in 1995, the country gained access to the European single market while maintaining its traditionally close ties with Switzerland in a reconcilable manner.
-As a globally oriented business location Liechtenstein has a vital interest in the worldwide implementation of internationally recognised standards, especially in the financial sector.
+As a globally oriented business location, Liechtenstein has a vital interest in the worldwide implementation of internationally recognised standards, especially in the financial sector.
 In this context, preventing abuses and combating money laundering and terrorist financing are top priorities for Liechtenstein.
-Therefore, the International Monetary Fund recognises Liechtenstein's efforts and attests a "high level of compliance".
+Therefore, the International Monetary Fund recognises Liechtenstein's efforts and attests to it a "high level of compliance".

-The currently 15 Liechtenstein-based banks are mainly specialised in private banking.
-The range of private banking services is supplemented by investment funds and insurance business, which have developed sustainably in recent years.
+There are currently 15 Liechtenstein-based banks, which are mainly specialised in private banking.
+The range of private banking services is supplemented by investment fund and insurance business, which has developed sustainably in recent years.

 Liechtenstein's Business-Oriented Legislation

-To further a business-friendly environment, Liechtenstein aims at providing innovative and flexible legislation to create and promote new business opportunities.
-In this regard, the introduction of the Liechtenstein venture co-operative (LVC) in 2017 (through a special provision in the law regarding small co-operatives; Article 483 of the Persons and Companies Act), the enactment of a fintech-related law, namely the Token and Trustworthy Technology Service Provider Act (Blockchain Law) in 2020 and the total revision of the Trade Act under way in 2020 are worth mentioning.
+To further a business-friendly environment, Liechtenstein aims to provide innovative and flexible legislation to create and promote new business opportunities.
+In this regard, the introduction of the Liechtenstein Venture Cooperative (LVC) in 2017 (a special provision in the law regarding small co-operatives; Article 483 of the Persons' and Companies' Act), the enactment of a fintech-related law in 2020, namely the Token and Trustworthy Technology Service Provider Act (TVTG – the Blockchain Law), and the total revision of the Trade Act in 2020 are worth mentioning.

 The LVC is a platform for several parties to co-operate in developing innovations.
 Through the establishment of an LVC, an innovator directly incorporates his or her idea into a specific legal structure and thereby prepares the basis for facilitating co-operation with other specialists and investors.
-The LVC offers a legal basis for combining the work, non-cash contributions and capital contributions from various persons (both private individuals and legal entities) that are required to develop an innovation, in the form of an investment.
-This means that the founders can prove that they have already described the invention in the relevant form at the time of establishment.
+The LVC offers a legal basis for combining the work and non-cash and capital contributions from various persons (both private individuals and legal entities) that are required to develop an innovation, in the form of an investment.
+This means that the founders can prove that they already described the invention in that form at the time of establishment.
 Inventors are given shares in the company for contributing their idea to the LVC or doing the preparatory work.

-In a bill issued in March 2020, the government (see Report and Motion No 14/2020) proposed a total revision of the GewG, which was triggered by criticism from the EFTA Court and resulted in a total revision of the GewG.
-The bill basically introduces a shift from a principal licensing requirement for the establishment of foreign businesses to ex-post control by the authorities.
+A total revision of the Trade Act (Gewerbegesetz – GewG) was enacted and entered into force on 1 January 2021, triggered by criticism from the EFTA Court.
+The new GewG basically introduces a shift from a principal licensing requirement for the establishment of foreign businesses to ex-post control by the authorities.

-The current system of a general authorisation/licensing requirement, according to which any trade or commercial activity must be authorised before it can be executed, is abandoned.
-A trade licence is only required in exceptional cases now.
+The former system of a general authorisation/licensing requirement, according to which any trade/commercial activity must be authorised before it can be executed, was abandoned.
+A trade licence is now only required in exceptional cases.
 This authorisation requirement must be justified for each trade by a predominant general interest.
 The requirements and procedures must be non-discriminatory and proportionate.
-Possible reasons for a predominant general interest include, for example, consumer protection, environmental protection, protection of a high level of education, social policy objectives, and protection of employees.
-Within the framework of the proportionality test, it is necessary to examine whether a licence is required in order to achieve the objective.
+Possible reasons for a predominant general interest include consumer protection, environmental protection, protection of a high level of education, social policy objectives, protection of employees, etc. Within the framework of the proportionality test, it must be examined whether a licence is required in order to achieve the objective.

-In addition, the fourth Anti-Money Laundering Directive and the Due Diligence Act (DDA) require that certain professionals (eg, accountants, real estate agents and traders in goods) also fall under the scope of the DDA under certain conditions, and, as a result, the reliability test must be extended to beneficial owners with a defined portion of shares.
+In addition, the 4th Anti-Money Laundering Directive and the Due Diligence Act (DDA) require that certain trades (accountants, real estate agents and traders in goods) also fall under the scope of the DDA under certain conditions, and, as a result, the reliability test must be extended to beneficial owners with a defined portion of shares.
 This examination shall be the responsibility of the Office for National Economy.